Willi Semmler

-Willi Semmler is a German born American economist who currently teaches at The New School in New York.
+Willi Semmler is a German-born American economist who currently teaches at The New School in New York.

 Academic career

-Willi Semmler studied at the University of Munich, Technische Universität Berlin and Free University of Berlin.
-He has a PHD (Dr. rer pol) and a Habilitation from the Free University of Berlin.
-He began his teaching career at the University of Berlin, was a Post-Doc at Columbia University, funded by the American Council of Learned Society, taught at the American University, Washington, D.C., and the University of Bielefeld, (Germany).
+Willi Semmler studied at LMU Munich, Technische Universität Berlin and Free University of Berlin.
+He has a PhD (Dr. rer. pol.) and a habilitation from the Free University of Berlin.
+He began his teaching career at the Free University of Berlin, was a Post-Doc at Columbia University, funded by the American Council of Learned Society, taught at the American University, Washington, D.C., and Bielefeld University, Germany.
 He is currently the Henry Arnhold Professor of International Cooperation and Development at the New School for Social Research, The New School, New York.
-He was research fellow at the ZEW Mannheim and is Senior Researcher at the IIASA, Laxenburg, Austria.
+He was research fellow at the Zentrum für Europäische Wirtschaftsforschung in Mannheim and is Senior Researcher at the International Institute for Applied Systems Analysis in Laxenburg, Austria.
 He was visitor at the CEPREMAP, Paris, Stanford University, and Japanese Universities.

 Theoretical contributions

-Semmler's dissertation was on Multisector Growth Theory.
-His research topics include Classical Economic Dynamics, Business Cycles, Macroeconomic Dynamics, Economic Growth, Global Growth, Environment, and Resources, Macroeconomics and Finance, Financial Economics, the Economics of Climate Change, Empirical Macroeconomics and Regime Switching Models, and Numerical Methods in Economics.
+Semmler's dissertation was on multisector growth theory.
+His research topics include classical economic dynamics, business cycles, macroeconomic dynamics, economic growth, global growth, environment and resources, macroeconomics and finance, financial economics, the economics of climate change, empirical macroeconomics and regime switching models, and numerical methods in economics.

 Applied work

-US and EU macroeconomics, and monetary and fiscal policy, disparities in income and wealth distribution, dynamic portfolio decisions, financing climate policies, climate policies and green jobs, empirics of nonrenewable and renewable energy, and economic comments in Spiegel Online, see External Links.
+US and EU macroeconomics, and monetary and fiscal policy, disparities in income and wealth distribution, dynamic portfolio decisions, financing climate policies, climate policies and green jobs, empirics of nonrenewable and renewable energy, and economic comments in Spiegel Online, see external links.
 Semmler's policy research has also been featured in working paper series of the World Bank, IMF, ECB, and ILO.